Calabanga: History

-In 1578 when the head Mission of Quipayo was established, Calabanga was only a visita or barrio.
+In 1578 when the head Mission of Quipayo was established, Calabanga was either a visita or a barrio.
 At that time, the place had vast forests and swamps and an abundance of wildlife.
 Others say, it derived its name from the Bicol word “Calabangan”, the plural term of “labang” or “litag”, meaning a kind of snare for catching wild animals.
 Another legend says that Calabanga originated from the word “Calagbangan” meaning the wide, long, and straight street spanning from the church through the poblacion, east to west, called locally as “calabaan” or “calacbangan”.